dpr989/4610_HW1b/README.md

 <br>
 Assignment  1b.
 Due date: Tuesday 11am February 02, 2016<br>

-Run the three sample programs described in Chapter 2 of the textbook (Appendix A): A.1: Sierpinski Gasket Program; A.2: Recursive<br> Sierpinski Gasket; and A.3: Recursive 3D Sierpinski Gasket with the following modification:<br>
+Run the three sample programs described in Chapter 2 of the textbook (Appendix A): A.1: Sierpinski Gasket Program; A.2: Recursive Sierpinski Gasket; and A.3: Recursive 3D Sierpinski Gasket with the following modification:<br>
 <br>
 a) In A.1, display(), comment out the following line:<br>
 <br>